don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 * **Objective:** Implement **ZFS-native encryption** where the master keys are never stored on the physical substrate.
 * **Standard:** Encryption keys must be "injected" from a trusted mesh device during the boot sequence.
 If the server is powered down or removed from the premises, the data remains mathematically inaccessible noise.

-### 2.7 Operational Continuity: The Living Handbook
+### 2.7 Operational Continuity: The SovrIT Handbook
 The system must be maintainable by non-technical users through a perfectly synchronized physical-digital documentation bridge.
 * **Objective:** Maintain a "Human-Centric" documentation vault in **Dokuwiki**.
 * **Standard (The Procedure Rule):** Documentation consists of step-by-step procedures built around **annotated screenshots** (e.g., "Click the gear icon shown circled in red").